Jorge Soler Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jorge Soler (.154 batting average in his past 10 games), take on starting pitcher Joan Adon and the Washington Nationals at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins, including Jorge Soler (.233 on-base percentage in past 10 games, 92 points below season-long percentage), take on starting pitcher Jake Irvin and the Washington Nationals at LoanDepot park, Saturday at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Padres.
+In his last game he had a hitless showing (0-for-4) against the Nationals.

 Jorge Soler Game Info & Props vs. the Nationals